 - Thou shalt not overwhelm thy guests.

-The practice of these “thou shalt nots” is well covered in the Hospitality DVD Training Set available online, but here are the basics.
+The practice of these “thou shalt nots” is well covered in the Hospitality Short List (free workbook), but here are the basics.
 (Note that none of these are all-inclusive, exhaustive lists, but they highlight some of the faux pas we see regularly in churches.)

 A guest may become embarrassed if: